 The remainder of this section will assume MPC.
-For more details on using CMake, see the included documentation in the OpenDDS repository: docs/cmake.md
+For more details on using CMake, see the Using OpenDDS in a CMake Project.

 The code generation process is simplified when using MPC, by inheriting from the dcps base project.
 Here is the MPC file section common to both the publisher and subscriber